-- (3) While CLUE reports are generally accurate, there may be errors in the reports. - (a) An event may be listed as a claim even though the insurance company did not pay any proceeds (for example, the cost of repair did not exceed the deductible or an inquiry may be incorrectly classified as a claim). - (b) Federal law permits a person to challenge inaccurate information.
-One may contact the administrator of the CLUE report (Lexis-Nexis) to correct information in a CLUE report. - (4) A property owner may, for a fee, obtain the CLUE report on his or her property through companies such as Lexis-Nexis (https://personalreports.lexisnexis.com, 1-866-312-9076), A-Plus (800-709-8842) or other companies, most of whose services are accessible via the Internet.
-An owner may also contact the Equifax Insurance Consumer Center at 800-456-6004.

-D. Promptly after entering into a contract to buy a property in Texas, the buyer should take the following steps to avoid delays in closing and to avoid additional costs.
+- (a) An event may be listed as a claim even though the insurance company did not pay any proceeds (for example, the cost of repair did not exceed the deductible or an inquiry may be incorrectly classified as a claim). - (b) Federal law permits a person to challenge inaccurate information.
+One may contact the administrator of the CLUE report (Lexis-Nexis) to correct information in a CLUE report. - (3) A property owner may, for a fee, obtain the CLUE report on his or her property through companies such as Lexis-Nexis (https://personalreports.lexisnexis.com, 1-866-312-9076), A-Plus (800-709-8842) or other companies, most of whose services are accessible via the Internet.
+An owner may also contact the Equifax Insurance Consumer Center at 800-456-6004. - D. Promptly after entering into a contract to buy a property in Texas, the buyer should take the following steps to avoid delays in closing and to avoid additional costs.